 Our Arrival VR team jumps on a monthly Zoom call with our nationwide partners to discuss their progress, challenges and successes with VR storytelling and filmmaking.
 [Kathy Bisbee, front. l to r: Nir Darom, Shannen Ortale, and Erin Kinney.]

-Arrival VR: Immigration in Full Frame, a co-created immersive storytelling project, is the first national virtual reality (VR) filmmaking collaborative project curating migration and immigration stories of Americans from pre-1620 through 2018 and incorporating them into a visual XR/VR timeline.
+Arrival VR, a co-created immersive storytelling project, is the first national virtual reality (VR) filmmaking collaborative project curating migration and immigration stories of Americans from pre-1620 through 2018 and incorporating them into a visual XR/VR timeline.
 We welcome all migration, immigration, and all origin stories about how your family arrived in the U.S., and/or became American.

 Team members prep for Africa

 IT producer, Andrew Doig and Lead Creative Designer, Nir Darom, prep our VR Toolkits for travel to Nairobi, Kenya for demos to world leaders at the United Nations